-Strategies for Success offers three programs that specifically address brain processing issues.
-The Integrated Listening System (iLs) and the Safe Sound Protocol (SSP) offer technology designed to capitalize on brain plasticity to bring improvements in performance.
+Strategies for Success offers two programs that specifically address brain processing issues.
+The Unyte-iLs Focus Programs and the Safe Sound Protocol (SSP) offer technology designed to capitalize on brain plasticity to bring improvements in performance.

-iLs trains for brain/body integration through a staged approach, starting with the fundamentals of sensory integration and then extending through more complex cognitive functions, including concentration and attention, reading and language, self-expression, and social skills.
+Unyte-iLs Focus Programs train for brain/body integration through a staged approach, starting with the fundamentals of sensory integration and then extending through more complex cognitive functions, including concentration and attention, reading and language, self-expression, and social skills.
 Using the bottom-up approach, when the underlying developmental gaps and processing issues improve, higher-level academic learning is more attainable.
-The Dreampad which was developed by iLs to promote sleep is also available.

 The Safe Sound Protocol (SSP) is a five hour auditory intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
 Based on Dr. Porges’ Polyvagal Theory, by calming the physiological and emotional state, the door is opened for improvement in the following areas:

 Social and emotional difficulties